With people

 Improvement of employee engagement

-In 2021, Komatsu conducted a global engagement survey of its domestic and overseas Group companies.
-Each division has since formulated an action plan to address the issues raised in the survey, and is steadily taking action in accordance with these plans.
-The second survey has been conducted in 2023, and we will continue to conduct the survey regularly.
-Moreover, we will focus on employees’ needs and motivation and reflect these in initiatives to expand voluntary and autonomous challenges.
+In 2021, Komatsu initiated a global engagement survey of its domestic and overseas Group companies.
+Each division has formulated an action plan to address the issues raised in the survey and is steadily implementing these plans.
+The second survey was conducted in FY2023, followed by the third in FY2025.
+We will continue to carry out these surveys on a regular and ongoing basis, while also focusing on employees’ intentions and motivation, and reflecting them in initiatives that promote more voluntary and self-directed challenges.

 Objectives To regularly identify and analyze employee engagement, clarify our strengths and challenges at that time and take them into consideration when discussing and deciding plans for the future

-Survey overview 60 questions related to employee engagement and the factors that influence it, including vision (values, management policies), strategy and competitive advantages (goals, policy initiatives), leadership, and well-being (organizational culture, work environment, aspects related to satisfaction, happiness, and mental and physical health).
+Survey overview 60 questions related to employee engagement and its influencing factors, including vision (values, management policies), strategy and sources of competitive advantage (goal-setting, policy deployment), leadership, and well-being—including organizational culture, work environment, satisfaction, happiness, sense of purpose, and mental and physical health, including perceived stress and emotional well-being.

 Methodology Anonymous online survey